 Kinder Morgan, Inc. (KMI, formerly Kinder Morgan Holdco) is the top layer of a large oil and gas cake.
 The company owns Kinder Morgan Management, which manages the general partner of Kinder Morgan Energy Partners (KMP).
 KMP operates pipeline that transport natural gas, crude oil, gasoline, and other products, along with terminals used to store chemicals and petroleum products and other items (including coal and steel).
 It produces carbon dioxide (CO2), which is used in oil field production.
 KMI owns stakes in or operates 84,000 miles of pipelines and 180 terminals.
 It also holds 51% of El Paso Pipeline Partners.

-KMI has operations in the US and Canada.
-The US accounted for 97% of the company's revenues in 2013.
+KMI has operations in the US, Canada. and Mexico.
+The US accounted for 96% of the company's revenues in 2014.

 The company is a leader in petroleum product transportation, terminal operations, and coke and CO2 transportation.

 It holds 48,000 miles of natural gas transmission pipelines and gathering lines, plus natural gas storage, treating and processing facilities, and through KMP 9,000 miles of refined petroleum products pipelines and 1,500 miles of CO2 pipelines.
 It also owns or operates seven oil fields in West Texas and a 450-mile crude oil pipeline system in West Texas.

 Its terminal business owns or operates 122 liquids and bulk terminal facilities and 10 rail transloading and materials handling facilities in the US and Canada.
 The business transloads and store refined petroleum products, crude oil, condensate, and bulk products, including coal, petroleum coke, cement, alumina, salt and other bulk chemicals.
 The segment also owns and operates Jones Act tankers.